Meet Our New Innovation

 Hit the “Plus Button” to translate the Global Widget

-4. Insert the translated text and mark them as completed.
-When you have done translating the text simply save them.
+4. Insert the translated text and mark it as completed.
+When you have done translating the text, simply save them.

 The below image shows how a Global Widget looks on the front end.